mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ```
 The power flow limit at `Branch 3` forces `Generator 1` to increase its active power output despite its higher cost compared to `Generator 2` and `Generator 3`, due to the need to satisfy all constraints.
 Additionally, we also observe a significant redistribution in the production of reactive powers.

-We can review the branch data constraints and observe that the active power at the from-bus end of `Branch 3` reaches the defined limit, which leads to the power redistribution described earlier:
+We can review the branch data constraints and observe that the active power at the from-bus end of `Branch 3` reaches the defined limit, which leads to the power redistribution described earlier, while the power flow at `Branch 2` stays within the specified limits:
 ```@example 4bus
 printBranchConstraint(system, analysis)
 ```